Geronimo304/holbertonschool-hbnb/part2/README.md

 ## Project Description

-This is the second part of the HolbertonBnB project, a backend system inspired by AirBnB, developed as part of the Holberton School curriculum.
+This is the second part of the HolbertonBnB project, inspired by AirBnB, developed as part of the Holberton School curriculum.
 The objective in this phase is to implement a RESTful API using Flask and Flask-RESTx, apply object-oriented principles, and structure the application using clean architecture and design patterns like Repository and Facade.
 The API allows managing users, places, amenities, and reviews in a modular, testable, and extensible way.

 ## Repository Structure